Terraform the Hard Way

 Common approach

 The common approach is to stick a target in the task runner — make login, just login, an npm script — that shells out to the CLI calls each downstream tool needs.
-But the most expensive failure mode is the same one the wrapper doesn't address: silent token expiry surfacing as a 401 mid-pipeline.
-The token expired, the wrapper has no idea, and the next push or kubectl apply fails halfway through whatever sequence the job was running.
+The wrappers don't address token expiry: the token's still valid when the job starts, then surfaces as a 401 halfway through a docker push or kubectl apply.
 And every downstream service has its own bespoke incantation — laptop and CI each do it a different way:

 # Laptop